Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
 Only accessible with Clear Skies shout

-- [King of Worms | Queen of Dawn](https://www.nexusmods.com/skyrimspecialedition/mods/35779) - Restore one of the lost beacons of Meridia and earn custodianship of the Chantry of the Dawn... or...
-Corrupt the beacon, granting access to the lair of a long dead Sload necromancer

-- [Morskom Estate](https://www.nexusmods.com/skyrimspecialedition/mods/33408) - A large player home situated on the hillside of Dawnstar

-- [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...

-- [Riverwood Bridgehouse Lite](https://www.nexusmods.com/skyrimspecialedition/mods/27812) - This mod adds a player home to Riverwood.
-Unlike the full version, there is no need to go through a dungeon or quest line to get the key.
-Simply buy it from Lucan at the Riverwood Trader.

-- [Shrek's Swamp House](https://www.nexusmods.com/skyrimspecialedition/mods/18382) - Adds a Shrek style player home to the swamps outside Morthal

 ### Homes from Quests and Companions

 The following quests and companions, mentioned in other sections of this guide, also grant player homes.

-- [Blackreach Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435) - A new upgradable house, which serves as the private car on the locomotive, which unlocks new sections and rooms as the player unlocks new stations!

 - [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) - Once you discover the Clockwork Castle, you may call it your home.
 However escaping is a different issue.

 - [Kaiden 2](https://www.nexusmods.com/skyrimspecialedition/mods/19075) - Autumn Watch is located near Ivarstead.
 You can purchase the keys for the home from someone in Ivarstead.

-- [Legacy of the Dragonborn](https://www.nexusmods.com/skyrim/mods/52248) - The museum includes a safehouse that has everything an aspiring relic hunter could possibly need!
-As you progress through LotD, you will also find a portable tent home, a relocatable airship home, and a Dwemer tower home.

-- [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) - A player home awaits those with the mental fortitude - or lack thereof - to face utter lunacy.

 - [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Upon completing the mod, you can gain access to a player home which can be relocated across Skyrim.

-- [Restoring the Aretino Residence SE](https://www.nexusmods.com/skyrimspecialedition/mods/30447) - Fix and upgrade the Aretino residence into a proper (player) home!

-- [The Tale of Tsatampra Xiros](https://www.nexusmods.com/skyrimspecialedition/mods/36707) - Upon completing the quest, you gain ownership of the Annals to call your own.

 ### Faction Homes